 Share your story

-Do you have a news or success story to share with the TWU Music Department?
+Do you have a news or success story to share with the TWU Division of Music?
 If so, please fill out our Alumni News Form.
 To update your current address and contact information, please fill out our Alumni Update Form.

 In a year of unexpected challenges, TWU music therapy program faculty Drs.
 Lauren DiMaio, Della Molloy-Daugherty and Rebecca West have teamed up to create an innovative, holistic and social justice-driven curriculum with new opportunities for student-client connection and community collaboration.

 Professional musician, sound engineer, entrepreneur and full-time graduate student NaTasha Rogers has a lot on her plate these days, but she juggles it all with a spirit of profound positivity and infinite strength, even in the face of adversity.